Questions about Georgia Medicaid Estate Recovery? Don’t worry, the expert estate attorneys at the Law Office of Paul Black can help.

 To improve your chances of keeping any of the assets after your loved one passes, it is best if he or she engages in proper estate planning before death.
 Here are 10 Reasons to Create an Estate Plan Now.

-Medicaid estate recovery Georgia occurs for expenses sustained by Medicaid for any kind of service given in a lasting treatment center or in the home when provided as an option to institutionalization.
+Medicaid estate recovery in Georgia occurs for expenses sustained by Medicaid for any kind of service provided in a long-term care facility or in the home as an alternative option.

 If your loved one or family member did not create a last will or their will is being handled through probate, a local attorney skilled in Georgia estate planning can help with the Georgia Medicaid Estate Recovery process.